nostradomus/JSON_treeview_generator/README.md

 The code for this script has been written in PHP on [MacOS High Sierra](https://en.wikipedia.org/wiki/MacOS_High_Sierra) on the built-in PHP version [7.1](http://php.net/releases/7_1_0.php).
 It has been tested in parallel on a [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) [Stretch](https://www.raspberrypi.org/blog/raspbian-stretch/) with PHP [7.0](http://php.net/releases/7_0_0.php).
 The script only uses PHP built-in functionalities.
 As such, there are no references to any external libraries.

 The script loads JSON-data from either a file or a web-source.
 A recursive function iterates over the data, and outputs a human-readable text-based treeview.
-More details are to found in the [code section](#code)
+More details are to be found in the [code section](#code)

 ## Progress status